tinacms/tinacms-site/content/blog/using-tinacms-with-nextjs.md

 If you run `yarn develop` and open up a blog post in the browser, you should see editable fields in the sidebar.
 Try to update the post title, hit save and see what happens.

-If everything is set up correctly, Tina will try to commit those changes.
-(You may be prompted for your password in the terminal) Kill the dev server and run `git log` to see the commit from Tina. 🙌🏻
+If everything is set up correctly, Tina will try to commit those changes (you may be prompted for your password in the terminal).
+Kill the dev server and run `git log` to see the commit from Tina. 🙌🏻

 This is amazing!
 We wired up Tina to make edits and commit changes.
 One thing you’ll notice, however, is that any unsaved changes disappear when navigating to another page or refreshing.